Ministry of Joseph de Villèle

-The Ministry of Joseph de Villèle was formed on 14 December 1821 after the dismissal of the Second ministry of Armand-Emmanuel du Plessis de Richelieu by King Louis XVIII of France.
+The Ministry of Joseph de Villèle was formed on 14 December 1821 after the dismissal of the Second ministry of Armand-Emmanuel du Plessis de Richelieu by King Louis XVIII.

-During this ministry King Louis XVIII of France died on 16 September 1824.
+During this ministry King Louis XVIII died on 16 September 1824.

-He was succeeded by his brother, who became King Charles X of France.
+He was succeeded by his brother, who became King Charles X.

 After the elections of November 1827, which were unfavorable to the government, the ministry was dismissed on 6 December 1827.

 The king asked Villèle not to announce the change until a new ministry had been formed.

 The ministry was replaced on 4 January 1828 by the Ministry of Jean-Baptiste de Martignac.